 - Marex SA, which is regulated by the AMF and the ACPR in France.
-Marex SA has regulated branches in Portugal (regulated by the Comissão do Mercado de Valores Mobiliários), the DIFC (regulated by the Dubai Financial Services Authority ("DFSA") and the Consob in Italy); - MSEL, which is regulated by the Central Bank of Ireland ("CBI") in Ireland.
-MSEL has regulated branches in Germany (regulated by the Federal Financial Supervisory Authority ("BaFin")) and Spain (regulated by the Comisión Nacional del Mercado de Valores);

-- · Marex France SAS ("Marex AIFM"), an Alternative Investment Fund Manager ("AIFM") regulated by the AMF; and - Arfinco SA, which is regulated by the ACPR in France.
+Marex SA has regulated branches in Portugal (regulated by the CMVM) and in Italy (regulated by the Consob); - MSEL, which is regulated by the Central Bank of Ireland ("CBI") in Ireland.
+MSEL has regulated branches in Germany (regulated by BaFin) and Spain (regulated by the Comisión Nacional del Mercado de Valores); - · Marex France SAS ("Marex AIFM"), an Alternative Investment Fund Manager ("AIFM") regulated by the AMF in France; and - · Arfinco SA, which is regulated by the ACPR in France.

-Other Regulated Entities
+Regulated Entities in other jurisdictions